2007–08 Serbian Cup: Semi-finals

 The draw for the Semifinals was held on March 28, 2008 at the Šumarice Hotel in Kragujevac, Serbia.
 Red Star and arch-rivals Partizan were drawn against each other in the semifinals for the second consecutive year.
 The other match pitted OFK Beograd against the surprise team of the tournament Zemun.
-Both matches were played on April 16, 2008 and the teams in bold advanced to the Lav Kup Final.
+Both matches were played on April 16, 2008.

 Final

 The Lav Kup final match was played at Partizan Stadium, on May 7, 2008.
 Partizan played against second division side FK Zemun.
 Partizan already considered favorites then received an even bigger edge with the Serbian FA's decision to switch the final to Partizan's home ground.
 It was initially supposed to be at Red Star's stadium but was later moved.
 The huge underdogs began the match poorly and where controlled by Partizan.
 After only 12 minutes Lamine Diarra put Partizan in front.
 Zemun seemed to be content with only being down one and both sides played passively until Diarra struck again 4 minutes before half time.
 The second half saw huge changes in Zemun's play.
 Zemun pushed more players forward and began creating opportunities but Partizan's defense was too good and Partizan seemed happy with playing off the counterattack which ended up being a great decision as Partizan would grab a third.
 After several last gasp efforts by Zemun, Darko Maletić crossed a dangerous ball in extra time which Diarra headed in for his third of the match.
 Shortly after the final whistle blew, and Partizan players and fans began celebrating their first Cup win since 2000–01.